ksudhanshu961/bblogin/README.md

 # Without Voice command

-  1. Yes you can use this tool without voice command.
+ 1.Yes you can use this tool without voice command.
 But you need to open command prompt and type to run that bblogin.py file.

   python bblogin.py